Micholms/Graphormer_IR_user_friendly/README.md

 where <MODEL-DIR> are the FOLDER for the model to predict with, and <DATA> the path to the data to predict with.
 The data file should be ordered as the example _SMILES_to_predict.csv_

 The prediction result will be saved in a file called pred_result.csv.
 Furthermore, the plotted spectrum will appear (can be saved manually).
+_
+Update: it is now possble to choose either the folder for the model or the model file (checkpoint file) for prediction. _